Ramblings

 Wednesday – Wolverhampton – King Ethelred II granted extensive lands around Heantun to the Lady Wulfren in 985CE.
 A church was granted a charter in 994CE and the area was known as Wulfrūnehēantūn meaning “Wulfrūne’s principal farmstead”.
 An alternative version states the person was Wulfhere, a Mercian king who was supposed to have founded an abbey here in 659CE, although no evidence has ever been found of this abbey.
 I am staying in Tettenhall Road.
 I set off along Tettenhall Road.
 Terraces of Victorian three storey homes are mixed with both older and newer properties.
 Many are divided into flats.
 As the road approaches the Beattiescity centre the terraces have classic Victorian names – Peel Place, Lansdowne Terrace, Blenheim Terrace, Osborne Terrace and Palmerston Place.
 The last house has a blue plaque to John Fraser 1820-1909, geologist and botanist.
 At the major road junction, Chapel Ash, Banks’s Brewery can be seen down Bath Street.
 The Clarendon Hotel sits on the corner of Brewery Road, up which is the brewery and a splendid little terrace of Victorian senior workers cottages in cream brick.
 On the other side of Tettenhall Road, a fine house, now Barclays Bank offices is almost hidden behind the hideous modern bank building.
 Across large ring roads to the market.
 It is quiet with many empty units but a fine range of Asian and West Indian specialities, butchers selling goat and mutton, two meats I seldom see and two fish stalls.
 Out into the shopping area and the first things I see are a betting shop and Cash Converters; a modern pawn shop and a way to lose the money again.
 Into Victoria Street.
 A 16th century timber framed house looks a little incongruous among the 20th century stores.
 The Giffard Arms, a building that is difficult to age has a plaque dated 1929!
 (Indeed the pub was built in 1922 by Birmingham architect J.A.
 Swann.)
 Beatties is a large department store in a fabulous Art Deco building.
 In 1877, Beatties grew from a small family drapers in Wolverhampton to a chain of twelve department stores across the West Midlands.
 They are now part of the House of Fraser Group.
 A small clock tower its on a traffic island, erected by James Beattie PLC in 1993.

 Along the road to St Peter’s Church.
 As stated above, the original church was built under a charter from Lady Wulfrun.
 The church was served by a collage of secular canons and had the status of a Royal Free chapel acknowledging the authority of only the king and pope.
 After the Conquest the church was granted to King William’s chaplain, Sampson of Bayeux, Columnlater Bishop of Worcester.
 The collegiate status was re-established in 1205.
 The church was rebuilt in the mid to late 15th century.
 In 1479 Edward IV united the deaneries of StoneWolverhampton and Windsor.
 The college was again dissolved by Cromwell and restored again in 1660.
 This status was finally ended in 1846 when the deanery was suppressed and St Peter’s came under the authority of the Bishop of Lichfield.
 Inside, the Lady Chapel was built around 1350.
 It is partly enclosed by a 15th century carved screen.
 The altar is Jacobean, consecrated in 1635 when Archbishop Laud visited.
 The dedication was controversial as there was much High Church ceremony, favoured by the dean, Christopher Wren father of the architect and not by the puritan prebendaries.
 An alabaster tomb is of John Leveson and his wife Joyce.
 The nave is large with a pulpit of 1450 with an ancient stone staircase round the pillar, unique in England.
 The organ pipes occupy the place of the rood loft which was removed in 1572.The north transept is now the War Memorial Chapel.
 It was built around the early 16th century.
-The tomb of Thomas Lane and his wife Catherine is I the corner.
+The tomb of Thomas Lane and his wife Catherine is in the corner.
 A monument commemorates Colonel John Lane of Bentley, who ensured King Charles II was able to escape after the Battle of Worcester in 1651.
-After the Restoration, Lane as granted the right to use the lions of England on his coat of arms.
+After the Restoration, Lane was granted the right to use the lions of England on his coat of arms.
 The monument also depicts an Oak tree signifying the tree in which Charles was concealed at Boscobel.
 It is believed the monument is the work of Jasper Latham as it is very similar to one at Silkstone in South Yorkshire.
 The chancel was built in 1865, the original being in a ruinous state and replaced in 1682 by a very plain one.
-A pair of wall painting from 1865 depicting Moses and Elijah are all that remain of a complete set.
+A pair of wall paintings from 1865 depicting Moses and Elijah are all that remain of a complete set.
 Outside is a tall Anglo Saxon column reputedly a preaching cross.
 However I talk to a woman who studies this period.
 She is awaiting an expert from Keele who is going to examine the sandstone from which the column is carved.
 It is clearly nothing like the Old Red Sandstone from which the church is built and she believes it is possibly a Roman column from Viroconium, Wroxeter, made of sandstone from The Wrekin.
 Another strange object nearby is the Bargain Stone, a large rock with a hole in it.
 It is said that when deals were made in the mediaeval period, many could not read or write so the deal was confirmed by shaking hands through the hole in this rock.

 The Art Gallery has an exhibition of art connected to the space race.
-Into The Posada, a splendid old pub of late Victorian décor, built in 1886 on the site of its predecessor, the Noah’s Ark; with a faÏence frontage dates from a remodelling of 1900 by local architect Fred T. Beck, and a good range of real ales, although oddly my pint comes in an Edinburgh Fringe glass.
+Into The Posada, a splendid old pub of late Victorian décor, built in 1886 on the site of its predecessor, the Noah’s Ark; with a faïence frontage dates from a remodelling of 1900 by local architect Fred T. Beck, and a good range of real ales, although oddly my pint comes in an Edinburgh Fringe glass.
 The original Methodist chapel was behind this pub.
 Wander on through a typical city centre.
 There are a decent number of buildings from the late Victorian and Edwardian period when both commercial and civil pride built big, as industry moved from the traditional woollen trade into mining (mostly coal, limestone and iron ore) as well as production of steel, japanning, locks, motorcycles and cars.
 Then back around St Peter’s and past a vast modern monstrosity of Civic Centre.
 Memories of the woollen trade are recalled by the number of streets referred to as “Fold”.
-Giffard House, built in 1727-29 in the name of a prominent local Catholic Peter Giffard, architect Francis Smith of Warwick, contains the earliest remaining post-Reformation public urban chapel for Catholics, now forming the sanctuary of the church, and was the home of Bishop John Milner, from 1804 until his death in 1826; an important figure in the Catholic church of the early 19th century who had an important role in the passing of the Catholic Emancipation Act of 1829.
-The City Archives are in the former home of the Molineux family, the mansion was built by Benjamin Molineux, a wealthy banker and iron-founder, on the outskirts of the town centre in early/mid-1700s.
+Giffard House, built in 1727-29 in the name of a prominent local Catholic Peter Giffard by architect Francis Smith of Warwick, contains the earliest remaining post-Reformation public urban chapel for Catholics, now forming the sanctuary of the church, and was the home of Bishop John Milner, from 1804 until his death in 1826; an important figure in the Catholic church of the early 19th century who had an important role in the passing of the Catholic Emancipation Act of 1829.
+The City Archives are in the former home of the Molineux family, the mansion was built by Benjamin Molineux, a wealthy banker and iron-founder, on the outskirts of the town centre in early/mid 1700s.
 The house became an hotel but was almost completely destroyed in 2003 but rebuilt by the Council to house their archives.
 Nearby is Molineux Stadium, the home to Wolverhampton Wanderers Football Club; Billy Wright was their most famous player in the 1950s.
 Edward Elgar was also apparently a fan!
 The Magistrates Court is the former Town Hall built in 1869, designed by Manchester architect Ernest Bates and built by Phillip Horsman of Wolverhampton who also built the Art Gallery.
 Another pint in The Lychgates, partly a 17th century timber-frames building and a Georgian house.
 Back down to the ring roads.
 Darlington Street Methodist Church was built by Arthur Marshall in 1900 to a Baroque design.
 On the junction is a large retail and office block, virtually empty apart from a loan shop.
 I then realise that even that is closed down.
 A church in Bath Street was built as a Unitarian place of worship but has housed a number of evangelical cults for some years.

 Down to West Park which is overlooked by some fine late Victorian houses built for the burgeoning middle classes.
 Round the park to a lake populated with Canada Geese, Mallard, Coot, Mute Swans, Moorhens, a couple of Greylag and Lesser Black-backed Gulls.
 There is bread everywhere, much of our being ignored by the wildfowl and gulls.
 The area was historically prone of water-logging and the lake was dug in the late 1870s.
 A garden fête raised funds for a large conservatory.
 A bridge was built in 1880.
 The park is well used, of course the schools are still on holiday and there is a fun fair which had attracted hoards of young people.
 It is getting really quite warm now in the sunshine although there is a light breeze to cool things a bit.
 I wander around the lake perimeter.
 A few Tufted Duck are around this side and some more Greylag Geese.
 The bandstand is deserted, whilst the playground is heaving and noisy.
 A statue to Charles Pelham Villiers was erected by public subscription.
 He was in the House of Commons from 1835 to 1898, making him the longest-serving Member of Parliament.
 Pelham Villiers also holds the distinction of the oldest candidate to win a parliamentary seat, at the age of 93 and is chiefly remembered for his role in the repeal of the Corn Laws.
 Nearby a large glacial erratic has been erected.
 It is a block of Felsite from Arenig, Merionethshire found in Oak Street in 1881.
 Out the Connaught Road gate.
 Opposite is West Park church.
 West Park Rehabilitation Hospital is an architecturally uninteresting set of buildings on the site of the original Wolverhampton Women’s Hospital.
 Back past the brewery and across to St Mark’s church which I had seen earlier.
 The church was built in 1848-9 by C. W. Orford but was converted to office use in 1990.
 It seems the building I mentioned above as being now Barclays Bank offices was the vicarage where Kenneth Hunt lived.
 He played football for Wolverhampton Wanderers and England, winning an FA Cup Winners medal in 1908 and won a gold medal in the 1908 Olympic Games.